Métis: Lack of a legal definition

 [t]he term Métis in s.
 35 does not encompass all individuals with mixed Indian and European heritage; rather, it refers to distinctive peoples who, in addition to their mixed ancestry, developed their own customs, ways of life, and recognizable group identity separate from their Indian or Inuit and European forebears.
 The court was explicit that its ten-point test is not a comprehensive definition of Métis.

-The primary reason that mixed ancestry individuals are not defined as Métis, is that individuals have the choice to self-identify.
-If an individual chooses not to self-identify, they will not be included as Métis.
-Historically, the Crown destroyed documentation in New France which would confirm community.
-Métis peoples travelled west to avoid slavery, war, genocide, etc. Métis peoples also denied being Indigenous.
-The British Crown had no authority beyond New France & so, by the 19th century, western Indigenous Nations' history was being documented instead of exclusively being relied upon verbally.
-The emergeance of the western Métis is different than those of the east.